alexeysas/sdc-behavioral-cloning/writeup_template.md

 | Fully connected		| 50x10        									|
 | Fully connected		| 10x1        									|

 Basicly I've used sligtly modified NVIDIA network by adding dropout layers to prevent overfitting.
+I beleive that reason why NVIDIA dont have drouput layer is becouse they collecteed tons of real data.
+As we only have two tracks - it can be benefitial for our model.

 #### Training Process
-When data is collected - I've used MSE as accuracy metric and 'Adam' optimizer - so I dont have to tune learning rate.
-However, I have addtional parameters to tune:
+When data is collected - I've used MSE as accuracy metric and 'Adam' optimizer.
+As I used Adam optimizer instead of SDG I dont have to tune learning rate.
+However, I have addtional parameters to wwork with instead:

 * ignore_threshold - angles less than this value are ignored with probability: remove_probability - also additional parameter to tune.
 * number of epoch
-* Either to use left and right camera or not.
+* Either to use left and right camera images or not.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I and up with X data points with following angles distribution:

+![alt text][image6]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Finally I randomly shuffled the data set and put 0.1% of the data into a validation set.
+Although, I was able to fit all my training data in my PCs memory and used in memory training (main.py lines 224-256) as it a way faster to run.
+I've provide avility to use generator based approach in case I have a lot of data avalible (main.py lines 198-222), however it works a bit slower than in-memory approah.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 15 as evidenced by the fact that validation loss stopped decreasing:

+![alt text][image6]

+#### Results

+Res